estuary/flow/site/docs/reference/Connectors/materialization-connectors/BigQuery.md

 It is available for use in the Flow web application.
 For local development or open-source workflows, [`ghcr.io/estuary/materialize-bigquery:dev`](https://github.com/estuary/connectors/pkgs/container/materialize-bigquery) provides the latest version of the connector as a Docker image.
 You can also follow the link in your browser to see past image versions.

-## Performance considerations

-Like other Estuary connectors, this is a real-time connector that materializes documents using continuous [transactions](../../../concepts/advanced/shards.md#transactions).
-However, in practice, there are speed limitations.
-Standard BigQuery tables are [limited to 1500 operations per day](https://cloud.google.com/bigquery/quotas#standard_tables).
-This means that the connector is limited 1500 transactions per day.

-To avoid running up against this limit, you should set the minimum transaction time to a recommended value of 2 minutes, or a minimum value of 1 minute.
-You do this by configuring the materialization's [task shard](../../Configuring-task-shards.md).
-This causes an apparent delay in the materialization, but is necessary to prevent error.
-This also makes transactions more efficient, which reduces costs in BigQuery, especially for large datasets.

-Instructions to set the minimum transaction time are detailed [below](#shard-configuration).

 ## Prerequisites

 To use this connector, you'll need: